 There’s also the fact that Ciri gets visibly upset when the female elf at Avallac’h’s lab implies that he is only interested in Ciri for his work and can’t wait to be rid of her.
 Ciri is in fact so mad after meeting her she wants to destroy the lab.

 Now that we have some idea of Avallac’h and his goals, it’s a good time to ask the big question: is he evil or good?
 The answer depends on the perspective.

-The Aen Elle elves likely believe Avallac’h is serving and protecting his people, working to fulfill the prophecy that will save their race and enable them to travel between worlds again.
+To the elves, Avallac’h is serving and protecting his people, working to fulfill the prophecy that will save the Aen Seidhe and enable the Aen Elle to travel between worlds again.

-From the humans’ perspective, Avallac’h imprisoning Ciri and forcing her to bear a child is a deplorable act.
+To the humans, Avallac’h imprisoning Ciri and forcing her to bear a child is a deplorable act.
 Not to mention the Aen Elle’s treatment of humans in their own world.

-Whereas in Witcher 3, his backstory with Ciri is only briefly mentioned and Avallac’h’s main contribution is protecting and mentoring Ciri and helping defeat the White Hunt and the White Frost.
+Meanwhile, in Witcher 3, his backstory with Ciri is only briefly mentioned and Avallac’h’s main contribution is protecting Ciri and helping stop the White Hunt and the White Frost.
 So he looks more like the good guy.

-Ultimately, Avallac’h is a complex character, and it’s impossible to paint him as completely good or evil.
+Ultimately, Avallac’h is a complex character, and it’s impossible to describe him as completely good or evil.

 What do you think?
 Is Avallac’h ruthless, racist, and power-hungry, or is he just doing what he has to do to protect his fellow elves?
 Share your thoughts with us in the comments.